Approximating Analytic Spectra of Hyperbolic Systems with Summation-by-Parts Finite Difference Operators: Numerical Spectra Approximations

-For Case 2a, we have the real root $s_0 = -2$ as well as the complex roots (with non-zero imaginary part) with real part $\text{Re}(s^\pm_n) = -2$ corresponding to physical decay. \Cref{fig: spec2a} shows that some of the discrete eigenvalues have positive real part that remains bounded above by $a = 1$ (and is therefore not a numerical instability) but tend towards $s_n$ as the mesh is refined or $p$ increases.
-To the left of $s_n$, the discrete spectra corresponding to $p = 2$ appears to persist with mesh refinement, which at first led us to believe that physical eigenvalues existed here.
+For Case 2a, we have the real root $s_0 = -2$ as well as the complex roots (with non-zero imaginary part) with real part $\text{Re}(s^\pm_n) = -2$ corresponding to physical decay. \Cref{fig: spec2a} shows that some of the numerical eigenvalues have positive real part that remains bounded above by $a = 1$.
+This was a surprising finding for a problem with physical decay, but a stable method still allows for some exponential growth, as long as the solution is still bounded by the data of the problem \cite{bertil_2008}.
+Moreover, the numerical eigenvalues tend towards $s_n$ as the mesh is refined or $p$ increases.
+To the left of $s_n$, the numerical spectra corresponding to $p = 2$ appears to persist with mesh refinement, which at first led us to believe that physical eigenvalues existed here.
 However, these do not persist with increasing $p$, rendering them numerical features.

-For case 2b, we have the real root $s_0 = 5$ as well as which generates real roots $s_1^+ \approx 4.5$, $s_1^- \approx 1.4$ with the remaining being complex roots with non-zero imaginary part and $\text{Re}(s_n) = 3$, indicating physical growth.
+For case 2b, we have the real root $s_0 = 5.5$ as well as which generates real roots $s_1^+ \approx 4.5$, $s_1^- \approx 1.4$ with the remaining being complex roots with non-zero imaginary part and $\text{Re}(s_n) = 3$, indicating physical growth.
 All three real eigenvalues are captured by the discretization, as illustrated in Figure \ref{fig: spec2b} and the discretization appears to converge (again from the right, although the real part of the eigenvalues containing non-zero imaginary parts are bounded above by $d = 4$).
-It is perhaps not unsurprising that in Cases 1 and 2, the real part of the discrete spectrum (for eigenvalues with non-zero imaginary part) is bounded above by the largest diagonal element of $\tilde{B}$; the proof that this is always the case is left for future work.
+Note that in Cases 1 and 2, the real part of the numerical spectrum (for eigenvalues with non-zero imaginary part) is bounded above by the largest diagonal element of $\tilde{B}$; the proof that this is always the case is left for future work.